maxence-charriere/go-app/docs/web/documents/lifecycle.md

 	app.Compo

 	// Field that reports whether an app update is available.
-False by default.
+False by default. updateAvailable bool
-	UpdateAvailable bool
 }

 // OnAppUpdate satisfies the app.Updater interface.
 It is called when the app is
 // updated in background.
 func (a *littleApp) OnAppUpdate(ctx app.Context) {
-	a.UpdateAvailable = ctx.AppUpdateAvailable // Reports that an app update is available.
+	a.updateAvailable = ctx.AppupdateAvailable // Reports that an app update is available.
 	a.Update()                                 // Triggers UI update.
 }